 With years of rhinoplasty surgery experience behind him, Dr. Wiener combines a wide variety of techniques with artistic vision to improve the form, and in many cases, the function, of each nose.
 Combining Rhinoplasty with a Septoplasty (reshaping the cartilage that separates the nasal airway) or other airway modifications can effectively treat certain breathing and sinus problems.

-In each Rhinoplasty consultation, Dr. Wiener will take all of the time necessary to evaluate your specific problems and goals and formulate a plan for success.
-Pictures will be taken and a detailed discussion addressing all of the concerns will follow.
-He feels that effective communication with you is extremely important in obtaining the best possible results.
+During each rhinoplasty consultation, Dr. Wiener will take all of the time necessary to evaluate your specific problems and goals and formulate a plan for success.
+Pictures will be taken and a detailed discussion addressing all of your concerns will follow.
+He feels that effective communication with patients is extremely important in obtaining the best possible nose surgery results.